Poland says Russian missile briefly entered its airspace

 — Jens Stoltenberg (@jensstoltenberg) December 29, 2023

 Polish officials say they are working to further verify their findings and rule out the possibility of a technical malfunction.
+The Russian news agency RIA quoted Russia’s charge d’affaires in the country, who was summoned by the Polish government, as stating that Poland had provided no proof of a border violation.

 In a social media post on Friday, NATO Secretary General Jens Stoltenberg said that the security alliance is monitoring the situation and communicating with Polish officials.